 If you like: Experimental processed coffees

 Sometimes you’re just along for the ride.
 Experimental processes can yield a wide array of flavors — some that are impossible to pin down until you sit and brew.
 Right now, many farmers are experimenting with anaerobically-processed coffees, where, during processing, the coffee is deprived of oxygen for some period of time and yeasts are left to go wild, producing flavors that can be hard to predict.
-If you’re looking for something completely unexpected, this is the train to hop on.
+If you’re looking for something completely unexpected when it comes to coffee processing methods, this is the train to hop on.

 Example: Steady State Kerchache Wush Wush ($27.00)